patladj/php-codeblock-highlighter-advanced/README.md

 Import the file `C:\MyWork\git_repos\php-codeblock-highlighter-advanced\php-codeblock-highlighter-advanced-x.x.x.vsix` into VSCode by:

-1. first removing the old extension (if any).
+1. first removing the old extension (in case you already have it installed).
 (Ctrl + Shift + X  -> "Manage" the extension menu -> Uninstall), restart VSCode completely,
 2. then reimporting it again by (Ctrl + Shift + X  -> Click on the three-dots on the up-right -> Install from VSIX)
 3. finally: test it on some PHP project (a .php file has to be opened)